danbev/learning-ai/notes/llava.md

     raise Exception(f"Unexpected tensor name: {name}.
 Use --skip-unknown to ignore it (e.g. LLaVA)")
 Exception: Unexpected tensor name: model.mm_projector.0.weight.
 Use --skip-unknown to ignore it (e.g. LLaVA)
 ```
+This is because these tensors are not defined in gguf-py/gguf/tensor_mapping.py
+so they will not be recognized, hence the error.
+I think it would be alright to
+remove the removal of the projector tensors from the LLaMA model and then added
+the `--skip-unknown` flag to the convert.py script.

 Using ``--skip-unknown` as suggested seems to work:
 ```console
 $ python ./convert.py ../llava-v1.5-7b --skip-unknown